chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 {{< file_download fname=hello.chpl lang="chapel" >}}

-The Chapel program is notably shorter and arguably easier to read by virtue of it being a language designed for parallel computing and scalability.
-Specifically, syntactic elements like `here` to refer to the locale (system resources) on which we're currently running, `coforall` loops to create parallel tasks, and `on` clauses to specify where tasks should execute result in a much more succinct expression of the computation.
+The Chapel program is notably shorter and arguably easier to read by virtue of it being a more modern language that was designed for parallel computing and scalability.
+Specifically, the use of syntactic elements like:

+* `here` to refer to the _locale_ (system resources) on which we're currently running,
+* `coforall` loops to create parallel tasks, and
+* `on` clauses to specify where tasks should execute

+result in a much more succinct expression of the computation.

-In addition, the Chapel program's syntax is subtly benefitting from its post-SPMD programming model by having the program start as a single task running on locale 0 rather than requiring the programmer to write a `main()` procedure that is intended to be run once per process.
+In addition, the Chapel program's syntax is subtly benefitting from its post-SPMD programming model by having the program start as a single task running on locale 0 rather than requiring the programmer to write a `main()` procedure that is intended to be run once per compute node or processor core.
 It's also benefitting from Chapel's support of a global address space, by having arbitrary locales write to a single console output stream associated with locale 0.
-Such benefits would become even more apparent for a more complex program that did any sort of data transfer between the distinct processes executing the MPI or Chapel program.
+Such benefits would become even more dramatic for a more complex program that did any kind of data transfer between the distinct processes executing the MPI or Chapel programs.

 Similar comparisons could be made between Chapel and other HPC programming notations like CUDA, HIP, SYCL, Kokkos, etc., but that